oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 cp /path/to/source/file /path/to/destination/file
 ```

-If you are already in the directory where you want the file to copied to, and you're copyin a file from a different directory you can replace `/path/to/destination/file` with a `.` .
-A `.` means current path
+If you are already in the directory where you want the file to copied to, and you're copyin a file from a different directory you can replace `/path/to/destination/file` with a `.`

+A `.` means  your current path.
+It would be an alias to the output of `pwd`

 ```bash
 cp /path/to/source/file .